Article IV. Judicial Branch

 Section 3.
 Resignation or Removal

-- Any Justice who wishes to resign must signify such in writing to the President of the Student Government Association, specifying the date the resignation will become effective.
+- Any Justice who wishes to resign must signify such in writing to the Chief Justice, specifying the date the resignation will become effective.

-- If any Student Government Association justice fails to attend two consecutive meetings or three total meetings for the elected year, that justice may be removed by a majority vote at the first meeting after the second meeting missed or third total meeting missed.
+- If any Student Government Association Justice fails to attend two (2) consecutive meetings or three (3) total meetings for the elected year, that Justice may be removed by a majority vote at the first meeting after the second meeting missed or third total meeting missed.